TUJJIEVE/Image-Processing-Software/README.md

 ## haskell-2
 haskell-2 created by GitHub Classroom

-# IFCS :  Image processing and colouring software
+# IPCS :  Image processing and colouring software

 This software is made as a project for 2018-2019 spring POPL course in IIT hyderabad It's an Editing software for images with cool filters